 If your puppy was infected, do your best to clean any outdoor surfaces where it frequently defecates with a bleach-based cleaning product.
 If possible, remove and replace any rocks or other outdoor items it may have come into contact with.
 And wash all dog beds in hot water and laundry detergent.
 The more you can clean any home items that may harbor contamination, the healthier the outcome for your family.

 Giardia also commonly occurs in kennels and boarding facilities where the disease spreads rapidly due to the crowded conditions.
-So, don't board your dog until your dog it's about a year old.
+So, don't board your dog until it's about a year old.